 ICMA Mexico is an independent entity, locally registered in Mexico, that carries out the mission of ICMA in Mexico, developing and selling products and services to promote professional governance.

-ICMA’s International Committee is a member-led committee that has spent several decades helping ICMA by supporting its global activities.
+ICMA’s Global Engagement Committee is a member-led committee that has spent several decades helping ICMA by supporting its global activities.

 Student Chapters are being constituted around the world.
 While most are in the United States, a growing number of chapters are being formed at universities in other parts of the world.